Debugging and testing

 State expectations with expect()

-The integral parts of writing tests is ensuring that your expectations match the observed reality.
+An integral part of writing tests is ensuring that your expectations match the observed reality.
 For that, Jest provides a function expect()

 , which is used as follows: